-This TLV contains the address of the MPLS-TP tunnel ID.
+This TLV contains the MPLS-TP tunnel ID.
 When the configuration message is used for a particular keepalive session the MPLS-TP Tunnel ID sub-TLV MUST be sent at least once.

-The MPLS Tunnel ID address is encoded as follows:
+The MPLS Tunnel ID is encoded as follows: